ibm-cloud-docs/cloud-object-storage/getting-started.md

 Now add some objects to another bucket, so that you have objects in two different buckets.
 One might be a _Standard_ storage class bucket that acts as an active content repository for a cloud application.
 Another might be a _Cold Vault_ bucket intended for long term archival storage.

-## Step 3: Invite another user to your account
+## Step 3: Invite a user to your account to administer your buckets and data
 {: #invite-user}

 Now we're going to bring in another user and allow them to read data from your buckets, but then permit them to create and delete objects as well in one of your buckets.

   1. First, to add the new user we need to leave the current COS interface and head for the IAM console by navigating to the **Manage** menu and following the link at **Account** > **Users**.
   2. Enter an email address you'd like to invite to your organization, then expand the **Identity and Access enabled services** section and select "Cloud Object Storage" from the **Services** drop-down menu.
   3. Now two more fields will appear: _Service instance_ and _Roles_.
 The first field defines which instance of COS the user will be able to access, and the second determines what set of actions the user is able to perform.
 For now, select "Viewer" which will allow the user to read data from your buckets, but not create or delete objects.
 This combination of a _Subject_ (user), _Role_ (viewer), and _Resource_ (COS service instance) together form an IAM policy.
-For more detailed guidance on roles and policies, [see the IAM documentation](https://console.stage1.bluemix.net/docs/developing/Access-Management/index.html).
+For more detailed guidance on roles and policies, [see the IAM documentation](/docs/iam/users_roles.html).
   4. Next it's necessary to grant a level of Cloud Foundry access in order for the user to access your organization in the first place.
 Select the desired organization from the **Organization** drop-down menu, and then select "Auditor" from both the **Organizational roles** and **Space roles** drop down menus.
 This will allow the user to view services available to your organization, but not change them.

-## Step 4: Create a policy for a specific bucket
+## Step 4: Give developers access to a bucket
 {: #bucket-policy}

   1. Check that the new user can view the buckets and objects created in steps 1 & 2.
 Navigate to the bucket that you want to allow the user to add objects to, and select **Bucket permissions** from the navigation menu.